-As stated above, the All Blacks are the best rugby team in the world at the moment.
-In fact, they are the most successful rugby team to ever play the game.
-Now, that in itself is extremely impressive, but what takes the All Blacks’ reputation up into the stratosphere is that — if you do a bit of research — you find that they are actually the most successful sports franchise in history.
+The All Blacks are the most successful rugby team ever to play the game.
+Now, that in itself is extremely impressive, but what takes their reputation up into the stratosphere is that – if you do a bit of research – you find that they are actually the most successful sports franchise in history.

 Like, of any sport.

-Currently, their winning percentage since they played their first official game in 1903 stands at just under 78%.
+Their winning percentage since they played their first official game in 1903 stands at just under 78%.
 That’s better than Brazil in football or Australia in cricket.
-They’ve won the last two Rugby World Cups and have been ranked number one in the world for almost a decade running.
+They’ve won three of the nine Rugby World Cups and were ranked number one in the world for almost a decade running (as of 2020, South Africa hold the number one spot).

 So, yeah, they’re not too shabby at throwing the old egg around.